 In Post’s method, thin strips of meat are obtained that are suitable for products such as hamburgers and sausages, which generally use minced meat.
 But is it possible to grow a large and juicy steak that resembles the real thing and is made up of muscle cells, fat, blood vessels, and connective tissue, just like animal tissue?

 However, in July 2016, a mass funding campaign was launched for an Israeli entrepreneurial venture consisting of eight people, called SuperMeat.
 The company was founded in December 2015 and includes quite a few members from the Modern Agriculture Foundation.
-The goal of the company is to create “real” chicken meat without killing chickens, based on the research of Professor Yaakov (Koby) Nahmias, head of Bioengineering at the Hebrew University of Jerusalem and one of the founders of SuperMeat.
+The goal of the company is to create “real” chicken meat without killing chickens, based on the research of Prof. Yaakov (Koby) Nahmias, head of Center for Bioengineering at The Hebrew University of Jerusalem and a co-founder of SuperMeat.

-One of the main limitations to growing a thick slice of meat in the laboratory is the difficulty of supplying oxygen and nutrients deep within the growing tissue.
+One of the main limitations to growing a thick slice of meat in the laboratory is the difficulty to supply oxygen and nutrients deep into the growing tissue.
 Without this, the thickness of the tissue cannot exceed 0.3 millimeters, like that of Post’s meat strips.
-In the living body, oxygen and nutrients reach all regions of the tissue through blood vessels, and in 2006 Nahmias showed this system can be imitated when he cultured liver tissue in a human body with a blood-like system.
-He plans to use a similar method to grow larger pieces of chicken, in order to get muscle tissue similar to chest muscle size.
+In the living body, oxygen and nutrients reach all regions of the tissue through blood vessels, and in 2006, Nahmias showed this system can be imitated when he cultured liver tissue in a human body with a blood-like system.
+He plans to use a similar method to grow larger pieces of chicken, in order to get muscle tissue similar to chest-muscle size.

 Another problem is the use of animal products.
-Post raised his meat cells on a bed of serum produced from cow fetuses - a breeding method that does not exempt us from dependence on animals and is not without moral problems.
+Post raised his meat cells on a bed of serum produced from cow fetuses – a breeding method not exempt from dependence on animals and therefore, not without moral problems.

-Most animal cells grown in the lab require serum, but in Nahmias’ laboratory they didn’t use it to grow liver cells and instead used an alternative, serum-free growth medium.
-Nahmias and his colleagues even published a paper a year ago in which they showed genetically modified human liver cells can be grown using this alternative and result in a huge number of cells - 1016 (10,000 trillion) cells, which, according to Nahmias, weighs about 80 tons.
-To grow properly, cultured cells need a few more animal-derived substances, but they can be easily replaced with materials derived from, for example, genetically engineered plants.
+Most animal cells grown in the lab require serum, but Nahmias’ group did not use it to grow liver cells, opting instead for an alternative, serum-free growth medium.
+Nahmias and his colleagues even published a paper a year ago in which they showed genetically modified human liver cells can be grown using this alternative and result in a huge number of cells – 1016 (10,000 trillion) cells, which, according to Nahmias, weigh about 80 tons.
+To grow properly, cultured cells need a few other animal-derived substances, but these can be readily be replaced by materials derived from, for example, genetically engineered plants.
 Even Post has gone on to grow his cultivated meat on a serum-free medium.

 Artificial chicken breast

-For cultured meat, of course, there may be different nutritional values than regular meat, as was the case for Post’s low-iron meat.
-In this case artificial vitamins, minerals and other substances will need to be added.
+Cultured meat, of course, may have different nutritional values than regular meat, as was the case for Post’s low-iron meat.
+In this case, artificial vitamins, minerals and other substances will need to be added.
 Also, as a new food product it will have to be regulated to ensure its quality and safety for human consumption.

-For observant Jews there may be another problem that will require the attention of a supervising body - is cultured meat kosher?
-At the moment, the opinions are divided, from rabbis who claim that it is not considered meat at all, and therefore even cultured pork will be kosher.
-But also rabbis who think it is meat in all respects, so it will require rabbinical supervision.
+For observant Jews there may be another problem that will require the attention of a supervising body – is cultured meat kosher?
+At the moment, opinions are divided, from rabbis who claim that it is not considered meat at all, and therefore even cultured pork will be kosher, to others who think it is meat in all respects, so it will require rabbinical supervision.
 It is interesting to consider how “kosher slaughter” will be defined under these conditions.

-It is very likely that cheap production of artificial meat that is as similar as possible to real meat will reduce the number of animals slaughtered for food, but meat is not the only animal product used by humans: eggs and milk are very popular food products (although there is also artificial milk created by genetically engineered yeast), and there are many other animal products used in various industries - feathers, blood, skin, internal organs and more.
+It is very likely that cheap production of artificial meat that is as similar as possible to real meat will reduce the number of animals slaughtered for food, but meat is not the only animal product used by humans: eggs and milk are very popular foods (although there is also artificial milk created by genetically engineered yeast), and there are many other animal products used in various industries – feathers, blood, skin, internal organs, and more.

-It also appears that growing meat in the lab is not going to be a great saviour to the environment.
+It also appears that growing meat in the lab is not going to be a great environmental savior.
 In contrast to the 2011 study, which examined the environmental impact of cultured meat grown in ideal conditions, studies that examined more realistic conditions showed that in many cases, animal husbandry is less polluting to the environment than cultured meat.

-A 2015 study demonstrated cultured meat would use less land than the current meat industry, similar to what the previous study showed.
-However, its energy consumption is greater than that required for raising pork, chicken and even beef.
+A 2015 study demonstrated cultured meat would use less land than the current meat industry, similarly to the previous study.
+However, its energy consumption is greater than that required for raising pork, chicken, and even beef.
 Also, the production of cultured meat emits more greenhouse gases than the production of pork and chicken in the meat industry today.
 It would seem, then, that cultured meat would be more environmentally friendly than beef, but this is not the case for chicken or pork (not to mention insect meat).

-If SuperMeat succeeds in translating Nahmias' success in growing human liver tissue into growing cultured chickens, they will probably not reduce the environmental damage caused by growing animals.
-However, once they have managed to grow a piece of chicken, it would theoretically be possible to apply their technology to the meat of any other animal.
-In any case, even if cultured meat does not save the environment, it will at least allow those interested in eating a piece of meat to know that it came from an animal that is still living and free.
+If SuperMeat succeeds in translating Nahmias' success in growing human liver tissue into growing cultured chickens, this will probably not result in curbing the environmental damage involved in growing animals.
+However, once they have managed to grow on chunk of chicken, it would theoretically be possible to apply their technology to the meat of any other animal.
+In any case, even if cultured meat will not save the environment, it will at least enable meat eaters to know that the meat they consume came from an animal that is still living and free.